Financial-Times/origami/README.md

 This will generate the web font from the SVG sources and also create the HTML demo page showing each of the icons.

+###SVG version
+The icons module uses SVG version 1.1.
+Files can be created in any vector graphics software.
+In Adobe Illustrator use the "save as" function and set to version 1.1

 ###SVG file naming rules

 The file must be named according to the following rules: